LunaisLazier/revision-nobranding/README.md

 </div>

 ReviOS is a customized version of Windows, designed to be lightweight, stable, and focused on improving performance, privacy and compatibility.
 It aspires to re-create what Windows as an operating system should have been - easy and simple.
 Now compatible with [AME Wizard](https://amelabs.net)🧙.

+## 🕸️ Note

+This is a modified version of the ReviOS Playbook to remove some of the leftover branding elements embedded in your system, if there are any issues caused by doing so, do *NOT* report them to the Revision team, instead open an issue on this repository, and we'll see what can be done!

+## 🤝 Support

+If you have any issues not correlating to the branding removals, feel free to reach out to their team on [discord!](https://discord.gg/962y4pU)

 ## ✨ Key Features